willake/chrome-API-for-Safari/README.md

 # Chrome-API-for-Safari
-Make an extension for Safari and Chrome with same code.
+An extension for Safari and Chrome with same code.

 Actually, this is write for my own extension project.
 So there still some code need to be modified.
 I will fix it after few days.